 We then have a Seminar all together, which includes some teaching from the front and some talking things through in our SUS Groups.

-After a mid-morning break (about 20 minutes – no point wasting time!) we then have a Kick Back Session to expose the messages of our secular culture and help us to apply the Bible truth to our lives.
+After a mid-morning break (about 20 minutes) we then have a Kick Back Session to expose the messages of our secular culture and help us to apply the Bible truth to our lives.

 This brings us to lunchtime where we are fed another hot meal.